Areas of Application

 NGS-SBI bearings for outer ring rotation can be lubricated through a radial circumferential groove on the inner ring.

-Outer Ring Rotation Lubrication Position
+Lubrication Positions for Outer Ring Rotation

-Lubrication Hole Positions for Outer Ring Rotation
+Schematic of Lubrication Hole Positions for Outer Ring Rotation

 Inner Ring Rotation (Oil-Air Lubrication)